-M.S. students put together a committee consisting of the faculty mentor and two additional Graduate Faculty members during the first semester of the second year of their master's program.
-It is expected that the committee be made up of Chemistry faculty members.

-Ph.D. students put together a committee consisting of the faculty mentor and two additional Graduate Faculty members during the first semester of the second year of their master's program.
+- M.S. in Chemical Sciences students do not form a committee. - M.S.
+Chemistry students put together a committee consisting of the faculty mentor and two additional Graduate Faculty members during the first semester of the second year of their master's program.
+It is expected that the committee be made up of Chemistry faculty members. - Ph.D.
+Chemistry students put together a committee consisting of the faculty mentor and two additional Graduate Faculty members during the first semester of the second year of their master's program.
 It is expected that the committee be made up of Chemistry faculty members.
 In the third year, they will add two additional Graduate Faculty members to their committee for a total of five committee members.
 The majority of the committee is expected to be Chemistry faculty members.